GC-public-learning/Commander/README.md

 ~~~
 <br/>a new record should be added on the db

-## 8) get the best suitable status codes from the uris
+## 8) Get the best suitable status codes from the uris

 ### get a 201 status code when a command is created by the post method